jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/reports/project-report.md

 Goals
 ---------------------------------------------------------------------
 <!--
-* which goals should be reached within this project
+* which goal should be reached within this project
   * maximum 400 characters
   * bulletpoints with max 10 words
   * more explanations belong to the background
+* more than one goal should be avoided
+  * multiple goals are complex to reach
 * goals are about knowledge to achieve
   * e.g. optimize the flow in something, understand the physics from something
   * this is not about simulations